 Darrell Nicholas is a Principal Engineer based in Tennessee with more than 35 years of experience focused on construction management and quality assurance for a wide range of complex, multiple stakeholder projects.

 As a consultant, Darrell played a lead role in the design and management of some of the largest, most complex sediment remediation projects completed in the United States and overseas during the past two decades.
-This includes his role as the design manager for the BHP Billiton Hunter River Sediment Remediation Project in Newcastle, Australia, one of the largest sediment remediation projects in the world.
-Applying his problem-solving skills and knowledge of mechanical and hydraulic dredging technology, he has supported remediation of more than 2 million cubic yards of contaminated sediment during his career, with many of his projects earning national and international awards for innovation.
+This included his role as the design manager for the BHP Billiton Hunter River Sediment Remediation Project in Newcastle, Australia, one of the largest sediment remediation projects in the world.
+Darrell is currently a design leader responsible for remediation of one of the highest profile contaminated sediment projects in the USA, the Gowanus Canal Superfund site in New York City.
+Applying his problem-solving skills and knowledge of mechanical and hydraulic dredging technology, he has supported remediation of more than 2.5 million cubic yards of contaminated sediment during his career, with many of his projects earning national and international awards for innovation.

-In support of mining clients, Darrell has designed the layout of surface coal mines, prepared environmental impact assessments, negotiated environmental permits, conducted geotechnical investigations, and designed treatment solutions for acid mine drainage.
-He also has performed surface water, groundwater, and sedimentology modeling for numerous Appalachian mine sites in an area stretching from southern Tennessee to West Virginia.
+Darrell's extensive experience related to water resources and environmental permitting includes the layout of surface coal mines, preparation of environmental impact assessments and negotiation of environmental permits, geotechnical and geochemistry investigations, and design of treatment solutions for acid mine drainage.
+He also has performed surface water, groundwater, and sedimentology modeling for numerous projects nationwide.